truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 SOCRATES: Do you think that I am crazy enough to try to shave a lion[^17] (c) and quibble with Thrasymachus?

-(a) THRASYMACHUS: Well, you certainly tried just now, although you were good-for-nothing at it, too!
+THRASYMACHUS: Well, you certainly tried just now, although you were a good-for-nothing at it, too!

 SOCRATES: That’s enough of that!
 Tell me: is a doctor—in the precise